opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/dcs_instance_v1.md

 * `resource_spec_code` - Resource specifications.
   * `dcs.single_node`: indicates a DCS instance in single-node mode.
   * `dcs.master_standby`: indicates a DCS instance in master/standby mode.
   * `dcs.cluster`: indicates a DCS instance in cluster mode.
+Not available with version `6.0`.

 * `used_memory` - Size of the used memory.
 Unit: MB.